um-acs/acs_docs/docs/pegasus/jobs/4-scripts.rst

     #BSUB -W 1:00
     set wall clock run time limit of 1 hour, otherwise queue specific default run time limit will be applied.

-    #BSUB -q general
+    #BSUB -q normal
     specify queue to be used.
-Without this option, default 'general' queue will be applied.
+Without this option, default 'normal' queue will be applied.

     #BSUB -n 1
     specify number of processors.
 In this job, a single processor is requested.